 There are multiple variants of the FORECAST function.
 Plain FORECAST, FORECAST.LINEAR, FORECAST.ETS are some of the FORECAST function’s variants.
 These functions are used to forecast sales using historical data in Excel.

-The FORECAST function returns the linear trends outcomes maintaining the historical data.
+The the FORECAST function returns the linear trends outcomes maintaining the historical data.
 The syntax of the function is

 FORECAST (x, known_ys, kown_xs)

 🔼 Paste the below formula in the desired cells to find forecasted data.

 🔼 After the formula insertion press CTRL+SHIFT+ENTER to display the forecasted values.